 In addition to Support & Educational classes the Center offers a rich array of recreational activities in the community where you’ll enjoy typical family friendly activities with the support of others who are raising children on the spectrum.
 The activities are subsidized by the Center and a nominal per person fee is charged but may be waived if it is a financial burden.

-In the Summer the Center offers two weeks of Family Fun Days at the beginning and end of summer and a 5 day residential camp option for children on the spectrum in collaboration with Camp Starfish in Rindge NH.
+In the Summer the Center offers Family Fun Days through the summer with discounted admissions to local recreational venues where you can meet other families and enjoy an activity with the support of others who face similar challenges.
+We also offer a 5 day residential camp option for children on the spectrum in collaboration with Camp Starfish in Rindge NH.

 All of what the Center provides is presented cafeteria style, so that families may utilize some or all of the Center’s many supports as they need.
 What ever you need, when ever you need it, the center and our extended family of members are just a click or a phone call away.